jedelman8/nxos-ansible/README.md

   tasks:

+    # also showing username/password as params
+    # you can remove or insert the correct values

-    - name: portchannel 10 facing a leaf
+    - name: get neighbors
       nxos_get_neighbors: type=cdp host={{ inventory_hostname }} username=admin password=cisco123

 ```